 See more »

-After the credits, a red beam makes a circle.
+After the closing credits, a red beam makes a circle.
 The black hole pops out and the fake alien appears and growls at the audience.
-Then it unmasks itself as Scooby-Doo and he says, "Ree-hee-hee-hee-hee!"
+Then the fake alien unmasks itself as Scooby-Doo and he says, "Ree-hee-hee-hee-hee!"
 See more »

 On a trip across the desert, the gang encounter some sort of craft and, panicking, crash the van.
 As they wait for help Scooby and Shaggy claim to have seen aliens.
 Stuck in the town waiting for repairs to be done they investigate an old man's claims of abductions.
 Meanwhile Shaggy and Scooby fall in love with a local hippy girl and her dog and follow her to investigate a fenced off government area of the desert and the bank of satellite dishes.